About OCWD tours

 OCWD is committed to proactive public outreach and education.
 It will make every effort to accommodate requests for tours.
 Educating the public about advanced wastewater purification is important to garnering support for future GWRS-like projects that are being planned around the world.

 Public tours of the Groundwater Replenishment System are offered at 10 a.m. on the first Friday of every month; reservations are required.
-Tours may be scheduled for other days of the week, depending on staff availability.
+Tours may be scheduled Tuesday through Friday at 10 a.m. or 1 p.m. depending on staff availability.
+Special arrangements may be made for other dates and times.
 Tour groups consisting of 40 or more people cannot be accommodated on the first and second Wednesday of each month.

 Safety protocol dictates that a dress code and age requirement be enforced.
-Visitors must be high school age or older.
+Visitors must be 11 years or older.
 Closed toe shoes are required and high heels are not permitted.
-Tour guests are required to wear hard hats and safety vests.
+Tour guests are required to wear hard hats and safety vests, which will be provided by OCWD.
 Failure to comply with protocol will prohibit one's participation in the tour.

 Please read the OCWD Facilities Tour/Visit Protocol for further rules and regulations prior to submitting a tour request form.
 Note that the tour may include climbing stairs, walking and standing for periods of up to 45 minutes.
-Upon request tours may include Orange County Water District's state-of-the-art Advanced Water Quality Assurance Laboratory.
+Upon request and based on staff availability, tours may include Orange County Water District's state-of-the-art Advanced Water Quality Assurance Laboratory.
 Special arrangements may also be made to tour the District’s recharge operations in Anaheim and wetlands located above Prado Dam in Riverside County.
 In addition, bird watching tours are offered at Prado Wetlands in the spring.
-The next tour is on Saturday, May 13.
 To schedule a tour, please complete and submit the Tour Request Form.